Elements-SRL/er4CommLib/README.md

 ## Toolchain
 Download Qt Creator with the Qt libraries 6.7.3 or newer and the compatibility with MSVC 2022 [Qt Community](https://www.qt.io/download-dev)
 Download and install Visual Studio 2022 [Visual Studio Community](https://visualstudio.microsoft.com/it/vs/community/)
+Note: the Qt Libraries are not used.
+Qt Creator is used just to compile on different platforms seamlessly.
 ## Drivers
 Install EDR4 to make sure all the needed drivers are correctly installed [elements-ic.com/downloads/](https://elements-ic.com/downloads/)
 ## Dependencies